DmytroPI-dev/go-mandelbrot/README.md

 `.github/workflows/deploy-frontend.yml`.
 It builds the Vite app, syncs assets to the Terraform-managed S3 bucket, and invalidates CloudFront using GitHub OIDC.

-Full Terraform/backend CD is intentionally deferred until Terraform state is migrated from local state to an S3 remote backend with S3 lockfile support.
+Full Terraform/backend CD is intentionally deferred until it has a protected GitHub Actions approval flow.
+The main Terraform stack already uses an S3 remote backend with S3 lockfile support.
 See `docs/cicd.md`.

 ## Deploy